 7. If an electric heater kit has been installed, determine the heater kilowatt (kW) rating.
-Find the heater size in the table below.
-Set dip switches 9, 10, and 11 for the installed heater as shown in the Dip Switches - Electric Heat Airflow table on the previous page.
+Using the Electric Heat Airflow table on page 16, set dip switches 9, 10, and 11 for the installed heater.
 The adjust setting (already established by the cooling speed selection) also applies to the electric heater kit airflow.
 Thus, the electric heater airflow is adjusted by the same amount.
+This does not apply to systems setup with a communicating thermostat.
+See Set-Up section in the AIR HANDLER ADVANCED FEATURES MENU on page 22.
 Verify selected CFM by counting the green CFM LED blinks.